kaplanbr/Evolutionary-Search/README.md

 # Evolutionary-Search
-Scikit-learn friendly evolutionary feature subset search algorithm
+Evolutionary feature subset search algorithm with scikit-learn friendly interface

 As such: